tomalak7/tomalak7.github.io/_pages/about.md

   - /about.html
 ---

-I am theoretical physicist working in various subjects of modern Nuclear and Particle Physics in a close connections to the experiment.
+I am a theoretical physicist working on various subjects in modern Nuclear and Particle Physics, in a close connection to the experiment.
 As of today, I have significantly contributed to the following research fields:

 1) neutrino cross sections for oscillation experiments,